smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 ....
 ```

-#### Note: Only 2 levels of nesting allowed for vehicle data items/Sub items. i.e. vehicle data item can have params e.g. "headLampStatus" has "highBeamsOn" as param from above schema.
-But params can't have sub-params, e.g. "highBeamsOn" can't have any further nesting of params.

 ### Vehicle data items can be arranged in structures.
 See below example for existing vehicle data item _rpm_